caseymcgon/NFLPlayoffFantasyFootball/README.md

 # DESCRIPTION

-This project's purpose was to automate scoring calculations and assignments for my family's Fantasy Football Pool for the 2020 NFL Playoffs.
+This project's original purpose was to automate scoring calculations and assignments for my family's Fantasy Football Pool for the 2020 NFL Playoffs.

 To do that, I webscraped ESPN's scoring summaries of each playoff game to calculate fantasy scores for each player in those games. (see the function get_single_game_points(input_url))